MBBS in Latvia is a good option for Indian students. Latvia, a small but rapidly developing country, became a member of the European Union in 2004.

-Like all MBBS abroad destinations, the MBBS in Latvia cost is primarily on tuition fee.
-On an average, the tuition fee charged by medical universities offering MBBS in Latvia in English charge around €12,000 per year.
+Like all MBBS abroad destinations, the cost of the MBBS in Latvia is primarily the tuition fee.
+On average, the tuition fee charged by medical universities offering MBBS in Latvia in English is around €12,000 per year.
 For 6 years, this comes out to be around €72,000.

-There are certain other costs like visa extension, medical insurance, etc. that will cost a total of €15,500 for the entire degree.
+There are certain other costs, like visa extensions, medical insurance, etc., that will cost a total of €15,500 for the entire degree.

 The cost mentioned above may vary among universities.

 The eligibility criteria that you must have for MBBS admission in Latvia include: